 2.2.1 Writing modules

 A definition module is a construct that provides access to a set of publicized definitions.
-They can appear anywhere, but are typically found in the outer reach and compiled separately, in which case they conform a prelude packet (see Packets).
+They appear in the outer reach of a prelude packet and constitute its only contents (see Packets).
 They are composed of a prelude and a postlude.
 The publicized definitions appear in the module’s prelude.

 Consider for example the following definition module, which implements a very simple logging facility: